Gambition/RayTracer/README.md

 # RayTracer
-A retracer structure assignment for CSE 167 Winter 2017
+A raytracer structure assignment for CSE 167 Winter 2017